dicai/blog/_posts/2020-04-07-probabilistic-numerics-reading-list.md

 1. Larkin, F. M. (1972).
 Gaussian measure in Hilbert space and applications in numerical analysis.
 Rocky Mountain Journal of Mathematics, 2(3), 379–422.

+1. Micchelli C. A., & Rivlin T. J. A survey of optimal recovery.
+Optimal Estimation in Approximation Theory.
+Springer, 1977, 1–54.

 1. Kadane, J. B., & Wasilkowski, G. W. (1985).
 Average case epsilon-complexity in computer science: A Bayesian view.
 In Bayesian Statistics 2, Proceedings of the Second Valencia International Meeting (pp. 361–374).